SzFl/GRUB-themes/themes/matoga/README.md

 Theme was heavily inspired by two other themes:
 - starfield - made by Daniel Tschudi
-- manjaro default theme - author unknown
+- manjaro default theme - I do not know author

 All fonts, all png decorators and some parameters of components was inspired by themes above.